Enhanced adaptive surrogate models with applications in uncertainty quantification for nanoplasmonics: Enhanced Surrogate Modeling

 As shown in \cite{barthelmann2000}, Smolyak formulas are in general not interpolatory, unless based on nested sequences of univariate interpolation nodes, such that $Z_{\ell_n - 1} \subset Z_{\ell_n}$.
 Moreover, to ensure accuracy and fast convergence of the approximation, the interpolation nodes should be chosen in agreement with the \glspl{pdf} $\varrho_n\left(y_n\right)$.
 We opt for weighted Leja interpolation nodes, as in \cite{narayan2014}.
 Omitting conformal mappings for the moment, we consider a univariate, continuous and positive weight function.
 Here, this weight function is given by a univariate \gls{pdf} $\varrho_n\left(y_n\right)$, $\varrho_n:\Xi_n \rightarrow \mathbb{R}_+$.
 A sequence of univariate Leja nodes $y_n^{(k)} \in \Xi_n$, $k=0,1,2,\dots$, can be constructed by solving the optimization problem

 where the starting node $y_n^{(0)}$ is arbitrarily chosen.
 For further details on the construction of weighted Leja nodes and an analysis of their properties, see \cite{narayan2014}.
 We justify the choice of Leja nodes as follows.
 First of all, Leja nodes satisfy the nestedness requirement by construction.
 Secondly, they allow complete freedom in the choice of the level-to-nodes function $m_n\left(\ell_n\right)$.
 Finally, they can be tailored to any given \gls{pdf}.
 In comparison, the commonly employed Clenshaw-Curtis nodes would restrict us to the rapidly growing level-to-nodes function $m_n\left(\ell_n\right) = 2^{\ell_n}+ 1$.
 In the following, we employ the level-to-nodes function $m_n\left(\ell_n\right) = \ell_n + 1$, $\ell_n \in \mathbb{N}_0$, and denote with $y_n^{(\ell_n)}$ the single extra node corresponding to interpolation level $\ell_n$, i.e. $y_n^{(\ell_n)} = Z_{\ell_n} \setminus Z_{\ell_n -1}$.
 We also introduce for each parameter a conformal map $g_n$, as discussed in Section~\ref{subsec:univ_mapping}.
 Then, the mapped univariate Leja nodes $\hat y_n^{(k)}$ are obtained as $\hat y_n^{(k)} = g_n(y_n^{(k)})$.
 Of course, for the trivial map $g_n: y_n\mapsto y_n$ we recover the original Leja nodes $\hat y_n^{(k)} = y_n^{(k)}$.
-The multivariate conformal mapping is then obtain by a tensor product construction as
+The multivariate mapping is then obtained as We note that the multivariate mapping $\mathbf g$ is conformal in each coordinate $y_n$.

 In the multivariate case, nested grids of multivariate interpolation nodes can be constructed by enforcing the use of downward-closed (also, monotone or lower) multi-index sets \cite{chkifa2014, gerstner2003}.
 Such sets are known to preserve the telescopic properties of the series in \eqref{eq:smolyakApprox} \cite{gerstner2003}.
 Moreover, sequences of nested, downward-closed multi-index sets result in polynomial approximations of increasing accuracy \cite{chkifa2014}.
 Given a multi-index set $\Lambda$, let us first define its forward and backward neighbor multi-index sets, $\Lambda_+$ and $\Lambda_-$, respectively, such that